SarahXC/customer-research-tutorial/README.md

 ## CUSTOMIZING
 - Templates: in the 'templates' tab of the google sheet, add your own customer categories, category descriptions, routing, and templates
-- Code Categories: inside the assignCategory() function, update the category enums to be your personal customer categories
+- Code categories: inside the assignCategory() function, update the category enums to be your personal customer categories